piopon/web-scraper/README.md

    ![config edit](./docs/images/002_config-edit.png "web-scraper config edit")
 3. Go to data monitor service and define thresholds and notifiers to make use of scraped values
-   ![monitor link](./docs/images/006_monitor-link.png "link to data monitor service")
+   ![monitor link](./docs/images/006_monitor-link.png "link to data monitor service") This button is available only when MONITOR_ADDRESS (and optionally MONITOR_PORT) environment variable is defined.

 __<ins>After correctly adding first observer your data is now being scraped from the specified location!</ins>__